cliqz-oss/cliqz-packer-templates/ios/README.md

 packer build -var-file variables.json template.json
 ```

 Follow the instructions and continue to install the machine.
-Install the required Xcode Version Create a Vagrant user and group, and add it to admin group.
+Install the required Xcode Version Create a Vagrant user and group, Activate Auto login for the user and add it to admin group.
 Validate that the user can run passwordless sudo.
 Allow Remote login .
 When the build finished, fetch the resulting VMX file.

 ### Create a configured box